 Welcome to Cat Moore, home of the Coop & Connectors Consulting!

-We're all about the art and science of crafting relationship-centric lives at home, at work, at play, and everywhere between, since relationships are the matrix of life.
+We're all about the art and science of crafting relationship-centric lives at home, work, play, and everywhere between, since relationships are the matrix of life.

-Whether you're an Artist, Educator, Entrepreneur, or simply a human wanting to connect well throughout your networks and spaces, we are so excited to help!
+Whether you're an Executive, Manager, Educator, Entrepreneur, or simply someone wanting to connect well throughout your networks and spaces, we are excited to help!

-We specialize in helping you connect to your core values and vision, bridge social divides, connect with neighbors, revitalize the relational heart of a business, and cultivate long-term relationships with your audience or clients.
+We specialize in helping you connect to your core values and vision, revitalize the relational heart of organizations, and cultivate long-term relationships with your clients.

-Over the last 15 years, we've worked out some transferable principles and flexible models to help people connect and collaborate across industries, cultures, personalities, ages, wages, and life stages.
+Over the last 15 years, drawing from research in multiple disciplines and vast ethnographic research in the trenches of Los Angeles neighborhoods, we've worked out some transferable principles and flexible models to help you connect widely and deeply in your unique context.

-Based in Los Angeles but operating at large, we are passionate about helping you connect meaningfully in the moment and over the long haul in all your spheres of influence.
-(Yes, especially with difficult people in difficult contexts.)
+Based in LA but operating at large, we are passionate about helping you and your team connect meaningfully in each moment and over the long haul, because connecting ... is everything.
+(Yes, especially with difficult people in impossible situations.)

 Cat was scholarshipped to study the Human Condition at USC & the University of Edinburgh, graduating summa cum laude with honors in Philosophy for her work on the preconditions for community and the transformation of social life through public spaces.